 By inhaling the oils, the molecules also travel to the lungs where they interact with the respiratory system.

-How Can Essential Oils Be Used As Natural Remedies For Seasonal Threats?
+How Can Essential Oils Be Used As Natural Remedies For Seasonal Allergies?

 Here I’m going to outline some things that have worked for other people.